oroinc/documentation/user_guide/channel_guide.rst

      - Magento
      - Keeps details of actual sales made by the customer within the Channel, including store details, Customer's details, one-time and total credited, paid and taxed amounts, feed-backs, etc.

+   * - |M05|
+     - Magento and B2B
+     - Can be assigned any Channel and used to save the information on the contact attempts success and target.
+       To reach the Contact Request form go the the *Activities --> Contact Request* page.

 Custom Entities